 Our financial instruments consist of cash and cash equivalents, accounts receivable, investments, accounts payable, and a loan agreement.
-We believe that the carrying value of financial instruments, with the exception of our cost method investment in EnerTech Capital Partners II L.P. ("Enertech"), a private investment fund classified as other non-current assets in the accompanying Consolidated Balance Sheets, approximates their fair value due to their short-term nature.
+We believe that the carrying value of financial instruments approximates their fair value due to their short-term nature.
 The carrying value of our debt approximates fair value, as debt incurs interest at a variable rate.